Abdulazeez1010/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The fourteenth script prints only words that appear exactly once The fifteenth script displays lines containing the pattern "root" in /etc/passwd The sixteenth script displays the number of lines that contains the given pattern
+The fourteenth script prints only words that appear exactly once The fifteenth script displays lines containing the pattern "root" in /etc/passwd The sixteenth script displays the number of lines that contains the given pattern The seventeenth script diplays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd